About

 [10]:

-open his eyes to see them.
-Such I take this important one
+that a man need only open his eyes to see them.
+Such I

-wit, that all the choir of heaven and furniture of the
+of heaven and furniture of the earth, in a word all those

-perceived or
+be perceived or known."

 Heisenberg